Technology

 📋 Tab 2: Topics

-Create a topic (e.g., demo-topic with 3 partitions), then inspect it.
-More partitions = more parallelism, but you cannot reduce partition count after creation.
+💡 More partitions = more parallelism, but you can't reduce partition count after creation.

 📤 Tab 3: Producer